Smoke Dawg: Struggle Before Glory: 2017–2018

-Posthumous appearances and legacy: 2019-present
+Posthumous appearances and legacy: 2019–present

 Halal Gang affiliate Mustafa the Poet released a short film titled Remember Me, Toronto.
 The film aims to discuss the systemic structure working against the lower economies of Toronto and wanted to give these artists the opportunity to "rewrite their memories and the memories of those they lost".
 Smart was featured at the start of the clip in archive footage of his speech on how he wishes to be remembered.
 Smart appeared on Puffy L'z debut album Take No L'z released on July 19, 2019, on the single "Boring" alongside Jay Whiss.

 He was also featured on Donnie's debut album From the Beginning to End released on November 22, 2019, on the track "Good as it Gets" alongside Jimmy Prime.

 Jay Whiss released the single "Mind in a Maze", the lead single for his debut album Peace of Mind.
 The song was a tribute to Smoke Dawg and has stated that it was his favorite song ever recorded.
-Smart was known for his adlib "Awhooley", in an interview with Now newspaper, Puffy L'z stated he uses the adlib to keep Smart's name alive.
+Smart was known for his adlib "Awhoolay", in an interview with Now newspaper, Puffy L'z stated he uses the adlib to keep Smart's name alive.
 Mustafa the Poet dedicated his debut album When Smoke Rises to Smoke Dawg released in 2021.
 The title of the album is a reference to him as well as featuring Smart on the cover art.

 Death

-On June 30, 2018, Smart was killed in a shooting in broad daylight in front of a downtown nightclub in the Toronto Entertainment District near the corner of Queen Street West and Spadina Avenue.
+On June 30, 2018, Smart was killed in a shooting during daylight in front of a downtown nightclub in the Toronto Entertainment District near the corner of Queen Street West and Spadina Avenue.
 The perpetrators allegedly shot multiple times and fled in a black SUV with tinted windows.
 Three victims, including Smoke Dawg, were injured.
 Two were later pronounced dead in hospital.
-Affiliates of Smoke Dawg posted on social media that Smoke Dawg and 28-year-old Prime Boys manager Koba Prime (birth name Ernest "Kosi" Modekwe) were killed in the shooting, with the Toronto Police Service confirming this as a fact the following day.
+Affiliates of Smoke Dawg posted on social media that Smoke Dawg and 28-year-old Prime Boys manager Koba Prime (birth name Ernest "Kosi" Modekwe) were killed in the shooting, with the Toronto Police Service confirming this the following day.
 Mayor John Tory blamed the shooting on gun violence and as a result met with the 6ixBuzz team and Director X to meet with members of the hip-hop community to talk gun violence solutions and raise awareness on the issue.
 It was found that Abdulkadir Handule, who is known by his stage name "21Neat", pled not guilty to two counts of first-degree murder, but was convicted of two counts of second-degree murder by an Ontario Superior Court jury in February 2022.
 Handule is currently serving a life sentence.